1. What are the main differences between a Wyoming entity and a Nevada entity?

 14. Are Aged Shelf Companies Legal?

 Yes!
-They are in fact legal and service a very legitimate purpose.
+They are in fact legal and serve a very legitimate purpose.
 An Aged Shelf Company offers the perception in the marketplace of being “seasoned”.
 Having an older “seasoned” date of incorporation or formation can be very beneficial in many ways.

 15. Can Aged Shelf Companies get credit?

 While there are a few companies that advertise and claim to offer Aged Shelf Companies with Credit, it is very doubtful you will actually get any funding.
 Since the Aged Shelf Company has no financial history or tax returns, a lender will look to the principles for credit history and personal guarantees.